kartik-venugopal/aural-player/README.md

 ## Download

-Download the latest release [here](https://github.com/maculateConception/aural-player/releases/latest).
+Download the DMG app bundle from the latest release [here](https://github.com/maculateConception/aural-player/releases/latest).

 [See all releases](https://github.com/maculateConception/aural-player/releases)

+**NOTE** - The ffmpeg source code (and build script / instructions) for each release can be found in the Source code archive (zip / tar) for the release, under **aural-player-x.y.z/Resources/ffmpeg** (when extracted).

 ### Installation